-A superb example of ecosystem in Thar Desert, the park is a major tourist attraction in Jaisalmer.
+A superb example of an ecosystem in the Thar Desert, the park is a major tourist attraction in Jaisalmer.
 Due to its close vicinity to Bharatpur, the park draws a large number of migratory birds.
 In fact, it is a haven for migratory birds and resident birds of the desert.
-Some of the most commonly spotted birds in this region include Eagles, Harriers, Falcons, Buzzards, Kestrel and Vultures.
+Some of the most commonly spotted birds in this region include Eagles, Harriers, Falcons, Buzzards, Kestrel, and Vultures.
 Taking a jeep safari is the best way to explore the magnificent wildlife of the Desert National Park.
 November to December months is the most suitable time for visiting this park.

 Bada Bagh- Jaisalmer

 Desert Culture Centre and Museum:

 Desert Culture Centre and Museum is a knowledge bank of rich cultural heritage, craftsmanship and artistic talents of Jaisalmer.
 The museum displays varied collections of traditional instruments, rich collections of ancient and medieval coins, praiseworthy textiles and some invaluable fossils mined in Jaisalmer.